seryckd/noisy-neighbour/README.md

    remove all highlights
    deselect unit

+'n' - show diffusion colour and cell ids

+'c' - cause a diffusion (no longer useful but left in)

+'w', 'a', 's', 'd' - scroll viewport

 ## line of sight/field of view
 current
 - loop through all possible targets checking to see if they are in range